KartikThakkar1/Harry-Potter-and-the-Next-Word/README.md

+# UPDATES ⚡ :  [Report Paper](Research Paper Report.pdf) contains the approach and details of this project in broad text.

 # LSTM RNN for Next Word Prediction + Streamlit Application : Harry Potter Edition 🪄

 ## Dataset and Data Filtering: